The monarchs of Hawaii, from the formation of the kingdom in 1810 until the overthrow of the monarchy in 1893:

 King Kamehameha V

 Deposed in 1893; abdicated in 1895

 Shoal of Time: A History of the Hawaiian Islands by Gavan Daws.
-A nice and useful overview of Hawaiian history.
+A useful overview of Hawaiian history.

 Na Pua Ali'I O Kaua'I: Ruling Chiefs of Hawaii by Frederick B. Wichman.
 Presents the stories of the men and women who ruled the island of Kaua'i from its first settlement to the final rebellion against Kamehameha I in 1824.